AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <h2>Myth: New media makes money</h2>

 Most <a href="http://www.poynter.org/2015/a-hidden-success-story-for-newspaper-circulation-costs-are-down-and-revenues-are-up/362687/">newspapers are profitable</a>.
 But, except for Facebook, almost all social and online-only news sites bleed money.
-Their net income lines looks like crime scenes, puddles of red everywhere.
+Their net income lines looks like crime scenes, covered in red.

 <img src="https://github.com/hearvox/breaking-news/blob/master/assets/Net-income-Twitter-Salon-MarketWatch.png?raw=true" alt="Net Income losses for Twitter and Salon Media Group, from MarketWatch financials" />